PatrickAttankurugu/Reminos/README.md

 ## GETTING STARTED

 ## WHAT YOU NEED TO KNOW
-I used the chrome extension "Social birthday export" to export my facebook birthday calender into a CSV file
+I used the chrome extension "Social birthday export" to export my facebook birthday calender into a CSV file.

+This app is a start up application.
+What I mean by this is that, the app lauches and is always running whenever your system is on.
+You can turn this off by simply searching 'startup apps' on your desktop search bar.
+The startup app settings will appear.
+Click on this and turn it off.
+But this means that the program will not be able to send you notifications again until you turn it on.

 ## Prerequisites